SBAA By-laws (Amended: January 2022)

 4. THE TREASURER shall be the Chief Board Officer of SBAA, who shall be responsible for the care and custody of all SBAA funds: shall render a financial statement at each meeting of the Board, shall have responsibility for all funds and securities of SBAA in such banks, trust companies or safe deposit vaults as the Board may designate.
 He/she shall keep current books of accounts of all distributions and transactions, and such other books of accounts as the Board may require.
 He/she shall do and perform all duties incident to the Office of the Treasurer.
 His/Her account may be audited yearly by an auditor appointed by the Board.
 He/She prepares an itemized financial summary for the current year and projected expenditures for the new year to be available for the joint meeting of Boards in January.
 When required, he/she will facilitate a return to the Internal Revenue Service.
 The Treasurer is responsible with the President for arranging for insurance coverage of all events, exhibits, workshop and keeping a file of all insurance policies.

-5. FIVE BIENNIAL TRUSTEES: TRUSTEES assist Officers in planning and executing various operations of the organization.
+5. FOUR BIENNIAL TRUSTEES: Shall assist Officers in planning and executing various operations of the organization.
 They may serve on specific committees to act as liaisons of the Board at the request of the President.

-A. Any officer may serve as a member of any committee.
+A. Any Officer or Trustee may serve as a member of any committee.
 The President shall be an ex-officio member of all standing and special committees.

-B. Any officer may be removed by the Board with cause following a hearing at any time upon the vote of two-thirds of the Board that constitute a quorum as it is then constituted.
+B. Any Officer or Trustee may be removed by the Board with cause following a hearing at any time upon the vote of two-thirds of the Board that constitute a quorum as it is then constituted.

-C. A vacancy in any office because of resignation, removal, disqualification, death or otherwise, may be filled by the Board for a term that shall expire at the end of the current fiscal year.
+E. A vacancy in any office because of resignation, removal, disqualification, death or otherwise, may be filled by the Board for a term that shall expire at the next annual election.

-D. In case of absence of any officer of the organization, or for any reason they may deem appropriate, a majority of the Board constituting a quorum as it then exists may delegate for a period of time to be set forth by the Board, any powers or duties of any Officer to any other Officer.
+F. In case of absence of any Officer of the organization, or for any reason they may deem appropriate, a majority of the Board constituting a quorum as it then exists may delegate for a period of time to be set forth by the Board, any powers or duties of any Officer to any other Officer.

-E. No member of the Board of the organization shall be liable for any acts on behalf of the organization or any omissions with respect to the organization omitted by any such person, except for their own willful of wanton misconduct, fraud or gross negligence.
+H. No member of the Board shall be liable for any acts on behalf of the organization or any omissions with respect to the organization omitted by any such person, except for their own willful of wanton misconduct, fraud or gross negligence.

 Article V – MEETINGS